 Here are some basics of Agile Project Management that need to be clarified before dig-in further;

 - Product Approval: The customer is involved when implementing this strategy and is aligned throughout the production phase.
 Hence, final acceptance is straightforward when it comes to Agile.

-- Client Involvement: As the Customer is there to buy-in, hence clarity is for an end product.
-This definitely adds more value to reduced workload and a product, which is more analogous to their specifications overall.
+- Client Involvement: As the Customer is there to buy in, clarity is for an end product.
+This definitely adds more value to reduced workload and a product that is more analogous to their overall specifications.

-- Continuous Feedback: Continuous improvement as Agile is very adaptive in a term that will surely increase the team’s overall productivity.
+- Continuous Feedback: Continuous improvement as Agile is very adaptive, which will surely increase the team’s overall productivity.

-- Team Building Approach: Great way of team development as an individual is not under stress for a long time as the client approves or suggests any improvement on time.
+- Team Building Approach: This is a great way of team development as an individual is not under stress for a long time as the client approves or suggests any improvement.

-- Fast Project Deployment: Consistent reviews and planning allows this strategy to speed-up productivity and minimizes the number of revisions.
+- Fast Project Deployment: Consistent reviews and planning allow this strategy to speed up productivity and minimize revisions.
 The Agile project management strategy always results in a shorter deployment timescale, fewer errors, fewer revisions, and higher customer satisfaction.

 The agile strategy allows an organization to perform more efficiently by defining employee tasks clearly about a customer changing project provisions.
 Therefore, it avoids missed deadlines, unnecessary workload; these factors can paralyze an organization.

 The significance of Agile on Construction Projects

-On capital construction projects, the change of design or any kind is very costly in the later stage of the project.
-As in construction, all the tasks are done after one and other or in a linear manner.
-Hence you need to roll-back all to make any change.
+On capital construction projects, the change of design is very costly in the later stage of the project.
+As in construction, all the tasks are done after one and the other or linearly.
+Hence you need to roll back all to make any change.
 This may lead to disaster in terms of cost, time, etc.

 How to Use Agile | Construction Industry